Table of Contents

 Warehouse automation and technology, such as a warehouse management systems (WMS), helps ensure inventory is received, stored, picked, packed, shipped, and replenished in the most efficient way possible.

 The right warehouse technology also has the potential to improve customer satisfaction.
-For instance, ShipBob’s WMS provides transparency into performance such as fulfillment speed, orders fulfilled on time, error rates, orders shipped claim-free, and much more.
+For instance, ShipBob’s WMS provides transparency into performance such as supply chain velocity, fulfillment speed, orders fulfilled on time, error rates, orders shipped claim-free, and much more.
 That way, merchants can work with ShipBob to make improvements to maintain customer satisfaction.

 Incorporating warehouse technology can be as cost-effective as implementing an inventory scanner system to investing in a more advanced solutions, such as warehouse robotics.

 Let’s say you rely on one warehouse, and it had to be shut down to severe weather caused by a natural disaster.
 How would you fulfill orders on time?